Skip to Main Content

 Auburn, AL 36849

-Student Question/Office Hour - Mondays, noon to 1 p.m.
+Student Question/Office Hour - Tuesdays, noon to 1 p.m.
 Library Help Desk personnel can call me.
 I will meet you at the Desk.
+Other times are available, including evenings and weekends, but it will be held on Zoom.

 General